BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

 end
 ```

 Experienced users of Julia might look past this.
-But me it reeks of complexity.
+But to me it reeks of complexity.
 To understand this
 a developer must understand why the `mutable` keyword is there, and what `Base.@kwdef` is, as well
 as why a `macro` is needed.
-A `macro` being a language feature that allow for certain meta programming
+A `macro` being a language feature that allows for certain meta programming
 techniques.
 They are used frequently, but I've only ever found them to add complexity.

 Another example of Julia being awkward is in it's use of `modules` and `exports`.
 I still don't